cmodules/environments/README.md

 // rm --verbose ./lib/MyLibrary.dll && echo 'cleaning...'
 ```

 These variables should resolve against the in-use environment preset, meaning that you might switch to a different environment preset but call the exact same above command, resolving to an executable command appropriate to the chosen preset environment.
-The variable '${LD}' - here, pointing at a library linker executable - might resolve to a different program, when switching from an 'x64 64bit arch' preset to an 'x86 32bit arch' environment preset, or perhaps you might have the resulting file placed inside a differing '${LIB_DIR}' depending if operating in a 'debug'- or 'release'-mode environment preset.
+The variable '${RM_COMMAND}' - here, pointing at a system command-line executable typically located in 'PATH' - might resolve to a different program, when switching from the 'win32' preset to an 'unix' or 'apple' environment preset, or perhaps you might have the resulting file placed inside a differing '${LIB_DIR}' depending if operating in a 'debug'- or 'release'-mode environment preset.
+So forth.

 This API is under development, but it's likely that users of NodeJS and tools like Make and CMake will understand the mechanisms enough to experiment with the existing codebase - and perhaps offer some useage suggestions etc to help reach maturity of functionality even further :)

 Thanks for reading!

+Further inspiration:

 https://gcc.gnu.org/onlinedocs/gcc/Environment-Variables.html

 https://www.gnu.org/software/make/manual/make.html

 https://earthly.dev/blog/makefile-variables/

 https://llvm.org/docs/GettingStarted.html#local-llvm-configuration

 https://clang.llvm.org/docs/UsersManual.html

 https://vector-of-bool.github.io/2017/01/21/cmrc.html

 https://blog.conan.io/2022/10/13/Different-flavors-Clang-compiler-Windows.html